Diesel Mechanics Diploma

 Upon the successful completion of the program students will:

-• Identify engine components and systems using proper terminology and explain their function.
+• Explain engine components and systems using proper terminology.

 • Identify hydraulic and pneumatic system components.